MrFarland/Encyclopedia-Exandria/module/50-taldorei.md

 The Salted Bluffs are towering, white cliffs that form the northern shore of the [Alabaster Peninsula](alabaster-peninsula).
 Stretching from the [Alabaster Bay](alabaster-bay) in the east to the [Dawnmist Bay](dawnmist-bay) in the west, the Salted Bluffs are a rough, network of towering spires, hidden coves, and caves.

-Rounding the [peninsula](alabaster-peninsula) is dangerous.
-Rough seas, strong winds, and the occassional pirate, brave enough to work the [Frigid Depths](frigid-depths) and hide amongst the countless caves have taught most captains to give the bluffs a wide berth and to be ready for anything.

-Also lending to the danger of sailing too close to the bluffs are the [harpies](/monster/harpy), [griffins](/monster/griffin) and [wyverns](/monster/wyvern) that make their nests in the high cliff faces.

 ### Shearing Channel
 [^Exandria^](geography) ^>^ [^Tal'Dorei^](taldorei) ^>^ [^Alabaster^ ^Sierras^](alabaster-sierras)

-**^Type:^** ^Coastal^ ^&^ ^Underwater^ ^-^ **^Danger:^** ^High^

-The Shearing Channel is a narrow, tumultous channel that seperates the continents of [Tal'Dorei](taldorei) and [Wildemount](wildemount).
+The Shearing Channel is a narrow channel that seperates the continents of [Tal'Dorei](taldorei) and [Wildemount](wildemount).
 The channel is less than 60 miles wide at it's narrowest point and roughly 300 miles from the temperate [Lucidian Ocean](lucidian-ocean) to the icy [Frigid Depths](frigid-depths).

 While the traversing the channel should take no more than three days, ships can spend as much as a week fighting violent storms and shifting currents before emerging on the other side.
-While few captains are willing to brave the channel, there is a lot of coin to be earned shipping raw materials and finished goods to the ports of [Balenpost](balenpost) and [Syrinlya](syrinlya) in [Eiselcross](eiselcross).